 - ESCO Help Card: Need credit approval and must go to their list of providers.
 800-945-4357 or www.earserv.com

 - Civic organizations: Check your local Lions, Kiwanis, Sertoma and other civic organizations to learn if there is a re-conditioned hearing aid (recycling) program in your community.

 - Assistive Listening Devices: An alternative to a hearing aid, retail from $100 to $180.
 These look like a 'walkman' radio.
 The person with hearing impairment wears headphones or an earbud and the person speaking uses a microphone.
 These are appropriate for one on one situations where the speaker is near the listener.
 They are also great for noisy situations.
 For more information, contact:

 - Audex at 800-237-0716 and ask about their Sound Director System

 - Williams Sound Company 800-843-3544 makes a Pocket Talker

 - Hitec makes the Sound Wizard, 800-288-8303

-For possible local resources, or other help related to hearing loss, contact the DHHS Specialist in your area.
-To locate your DHHS Specialist contractor, go to www.dars.state.tx.us/dhhs/providers/contractors.asp.
-You can then click to view a regional map and for the contact information.
-You can also call 512-407-3250 to ask for the nearest contractor.
+For possible local resources, or other help related to hearing loss, contact the DHHS specialist in your area.
+You also can call 512-407-3250 to ask for the nearest contractor.